 Some universities host one-on-one sessions in which you can get specific and candid feedback on your own proposal from previous tri-council agency reviewers.
 My alma mater, McGill University, has such a program called “Would You Fund It?”.
 Seeing what reviewers focus on — and ignore — in your own application is invaluable and sometimes unexpected.
 One of my applications proposed using simple statistics in a sleep study.
 The reviewer asked me, “Any way you can use ANCOVA [a more complicated technique] for this?”
 When I asked him why this would be more appropriate, he mumbled a bit and then blurted, “No reason honestly, but reviewers love seeing that ANCOVA stuff.”
 I followed his advice and the application was accepted.

-If you cannot find a previous reviewer, try another professor in the same field, otherwise a postdoc or more senior grad student.
+If you cannot find a previous reviewer, try another professor in the same field, otherwise a postdoc or a more senior grad student.
 Trust them on anything they say is unclear.
-Universities also have writing centres, and sometimes additional student-run ones, that can also provide feedback on your applications.
+Universities also have writing centres that can additionally provide feedback on your applications.

 Nominate your own reviewers